briodan/Thermostat_scheduler/README.md

 - This entity show the historical state on the termostat
 - used mostly for troubleshooting/making sure the program ran as expected

+**How does this run**
+- The "Thermostat - Set Sensor and Temp" blueprint
+    - this runs every minutes (TO-DO) add frequency options
+    - if it matches one of the times set it change the current sensor and target temperature to the ones specified for the time interval
+- The "Thermostat - Run based on Sensor" blueprint
+    - runs every 1/5/10 minutes
+    - it turns on the thermostat if current sensor temperature is outside the tolerance ranges
+    - on next run it turns the thermostat off.
+    - the blueprints turns the thermostat on or off by manipulating the high and low setpoints of the thermostat

-Note this Integration is written for the T6 thermostat as such it relies on setting low and high set points to control the temperature and will not work with thermostats that don't have this features
+**Note this Integration is written for the T6 thermostat as such it relies on setting low and high set points to control the temperature and will not work with thermostats that don't have this features**

-**Additional notes:**
+**Fault tolerance built in**
-- blueprint used a default temeprature as a fallback in case there are issues with a sensors
+- Blueprints will default to a user specified default value in case a sensor is not available
-- blueprint setpoint are set to 2 degrees above target to avoid run-off (TO DO) this might change to match the target temperature
+- Setpoint are only 2 degress above target temperature

 **Larger TO DO:**
-- check into an other changes required to support both C and F in the integration or blueprint
 - allow user to specify thermostat name during setup and drive entity name from it (allows usage of multiple thermostats)
 - look into adjusting the setpoints to reduce the risk of run-off
-- look into allowing the use of this with both T6 and Regular thermostats
+- look into allowing the use of the blueprint with both T6 and Regular thermostats